frovedis/frovedis/doc/tutorial/tutorial.md

 # 4 Machine learning algorithms

 We are actively implementing machine learning algorithms.
-Currently, following algorithms are implemented, but interface might change in the future.
+Part of the implemented algorithms are explained here; but interface might change in the future.

 ## 4.1 Generalized linear model